Jacksondude1223-bit/Realtime-Discord-Perms/README.md

-Ace Sync Project
+## 🚀 Ace Sync Project

-- The only system the provides REALTIME Discord to FiveM ace/groups perm sync.
+The only system that provides true REALTIME Discord-to-FiveM ACE/Groups permission synchronization.

-Powered by the want to better the development community.
+Powered by passion — built to elevate the FiveM development community.